 Make sure Support is turned on in the 3DPrinterOS cloud slicing software settings before you export if your object has any area that is supposed to exist over empty space.
 Without support the print is almost certain to fail and you will end up with a spaghetti print.
 The default slicing profile Recommended (PLA) Dremel 3D45 Full Support maintains supports “Everywhere” that is needed.
 This includes all parts of the model if there is any overhang of negative space.

 You can change the slicing profile to Recommended (PLA) Dremel 3D45 Minimal Support which will only put supports under parts of the object that are “Touching buildplate”.

 Lowering Infill Density

 Staying Within Build Volume

-The build volume on the Dremel 3D45 printers is 10 inches L x 6.7 inches W x 6 inches H. Print submissions cannot exceed this size or they will not be able to be printed.
-You should aim for at least 1/2 inch or 15mm buffer around the edges as the extruder cannot reliably move to the extreme edges of the platform.
-If the object is too large and needs to be scaled smaller, a warning will appeart when you are in the Layout panel.
+The build volume on the Dremel 3D45 printers is 9.6″ L x5.7″ W x 6.3″ H (245mm L x 145mm W x 160mm H).
+Print submissions cannot exceed this size or they will not be able to be printed.
+If the object is too large and needs to be scaled smaller, a warning will appear when you are in the Layout screen.

 How accurate are the 3D printers and how much variance is there from design to finished print?